This topic describes the benefits, architectures, and scenarios of PolarDB X-Engine Edition .

 MySQL fails to provide a solution that meets all of the previous requirements, though MySQL is the most widely used open source database system in the world.
 Engines such as TokuDB and MyRocks provide high compression ratios.
 However, the volume of data that can be stored by using one of these engines is limited by the disk capacity of each physical machine.

-To address the preceding challenges and meet the requirements to store archived data, PolarDB provides the Archive Database Edition.
-This edition provides features that are developed based on the following technological innovations and breakthroughs:
+To address the preceding challenges and meet the requirements to store archived data, PolarDB provides X-Engine Edition.
+X-Engine provides features that are developed based on the following technological innovations and breakthroughs:

-- This edition uses X-Engine as the storage engine.
-X-Engine is developed by Alibaba Cloud based on the log-structured merge-tree (LSM tree).
+- X-Engine is developed by Alibaba Cloud based on the log-structured merge-tree (LSM tree).
 X-Engine provides powerful data compression capabilities that allow you to use archive databases at a low cost.
 X-Engine uses the LSM tree and the Zstandard (ZSTD) data compression algorithm to increase the data compression ratio.
 Compared to InnoDB, X-Engine helps you save up to 70% storage space.
 For more information about X-Engine, see Introduction to X-Engine.
-The Archive Database Edition has limits, especially in terms of the compatibility with MySQL, due to the use of X-Engine.
+X-Engine Edition has limits, especially in terms of the compatibility with MySQL.
 For more information, see Limits.

 - PolarDB supports online expansion of the storage capacity based on shared distributed storage.